BloomTech-Labs/scribble-stadium-ds/data_management/readme.md

 - Allow user to translate the line of text
 ### Phase 8 - Test and review entire story
 - Run tests on the data that all other phases have created

-## Current automation attempts are being implemented

-- Updated: 12/06/2021
-- Using OpenCV and related libraries to automate the above tasks.
-- Full documentation will be updated as code is built.
-Current functions so far:
-    - greyscale image
-    - noise removal
-    - threshold
-    - dilation
-    - erosion
-    - opening (erosion -> dilation)
-    - edge detection (canny)
-    - deskew
-    - match template
-    - bounding boxes for individual words